Intervertebral disc annuloplasty: Intradiscal electrothermal annuloplasty

-IDET ("Intradiscal Electrothermal Annuloplasty") is a recently developed minimally invasive form of annuloplasty consisting of the insertion in the affected disc of a hollow needle, through which a heating wire is passed; once this has reached the disc, the wire is heated to 90 °C for approximately fifteen minutes.
+IDET (Intradiscal Electrothermal Annuloplasty) is a recently developed minimally invasive form of annuloplasty consisting of the insertion of a hollow needle into the affected disc.
+Through this needle, a heating wire is passed.
+Once the wire has reached the disc, it is heated to 90 °C for approximately fifteen minutes.
 The heat is intended to seal any ruptures in the disc wall and may also burn nerve endings, which can make the area less sensitive to pain.